systembolaget/Physical-computing-wireless-tutorial-13a-Remote-control-with-RFM69HCW-packet-radio/README.md

-# Physical computing wireless data transmission tutorial - Remote control with RFM69HCW packet radio
+# Physical computing wireless tutorial - Remote control with RFM69HCW packet radio

 Send, receive and control anything.
 How to easily pack different data-types in a struct and transmit them over several hundred metres